 Ohio health insurance

 How healthy is living in Ohio?
-Unfortunately, the state's overall health ranking has been slowly dropping since 2006.
-The state is rated 35th in the 2012 edition of America's Health Rankings® by the United Health Foundation.
+Unfortunately, the state's overall health ranking has been on the decline since 2006, and 2013 marked the lowest ranking ever – #40 – for the state, as tabulated in America's Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Ohio.